The Private Equity Review: South Korea

 Overview of private equity fund activity

 Offshore private equity funds (foreign PEFs) became active in Korea during the immediate aftermath of the Asian financial crisis of 1997.
 They were followed by the emergence of onshore private equity funds (Korean PEFs) a decade later, with the introduction of the Financial Investment Services and Capital Markets Act (FSCMA) in 2007.
 Currently, all aspects of PEF activities, ranging from fundraising and investment to exits, demonstrate that PEFs have a robust presence in Korea that is continuing to grow.
-The current administration is also seeking to alleviate regulatory burden of PEF registration and investment requirements by amending the FSCMA, and a significant amount of fresh, policy-driven capital in the form of the Growth Ladder Fund as well as the Corporate Structure Innovation Fund promises to further fuel PEF activities.
+In addition, the FSCMA has been amended in 2021 to alleviate the regulatory burden of PEF registration procedures and mandatory investment requirements applicable to PEFs.
+And a significant amount of fresh, policy-driven capital in the form of the Growth Ladder Fund as well as the Corporate Structure Innovation Fund promises to further fuel PEF activities.
 Based on these factors, the growth trend of PEF activity in South Korea is expected to continue in the coming years.

-In 2020, there were 90 acquisition deals sponsored by PEFs worth US$11.9 billion in value, and 45 exit deals by PEFs worth US$6.74 billion.
-The table below shows the annual aggregate deal volume and deal count for acquisitions and exits by PEFs in 2019 and 2020, as compared with 2007.
+There were 55 acquisition deals sponsored by PEFs worth US$22.72 billion in value, and 50 exit deals by PEFs worth US$12.27 billion in 2021.
+The table below shows the annual aggregate deal volume and deal count for acquisitions and exits by PEFs in 2020 and 2021, as compared with 2007.

 |Year||Acquisitions||Exits (excluding IPOs)|